Wondering how PayPal vs Wise compares in Malaysia? We compared the exchange rates, fees and features in our in-depth review of the two providers.

 PayPal is a quick, safe and convenient way to shop online and send or receive payments.
 You won’t need to enter your card details every time you visit an ecommerce store, and transferring money to family and friends is simple.

 If you use PayPal for local online shopping and making personal domestic payments, you may not pay extra fees for the services PayPal provides.
-However, if you use your Malaysian PayPal account internationally, or if you’re a business customer, there are some fees you need to know about.
+However, if you use your Malaysian PayPal account internationally, or if you’re a business customer, PayPal charges fees you need to know about.

-This guide will walk through all of PayPal Malaysia’s key costs, and offer a smart way of cutting PayPal’s currency conversion and international payment charges, by using Wise.
+This guide will walk through all of PayPal’s service charges, and offer a smart way of cutting PayPal’s currency conversion and international payment charges, by using Wise.
 Let’s dive right in.

 Take a look at Wise as a comparison.
 Wise offers international payments which use the mid-market exchange rate - the one you’ll find on Google - with no markup.
-There’s a straightforward and transparent transfer fee to pay - and in the end, your recipient gets more in the example above.
+There’s a straightforward and transparent transfer fee to pay - which can be better for you, and the person you’re sending money to.

 If you use PayPal Malaysia for personal use, you won’t pay a fee for most transactions made using MYR.
 However, you need to be careful if your transaction needs a currency conversion, as PayPal’s exchange rate might be a costly surprise.

 Here’s a summary of the personal fees levied by PayPal.
-We’ll look at each situation below thoroughly.
+We’ll look at each situation below thoroughly¹.

 - Shop online - Free (+ Currency conversion fee 3.5%-4%)